janpipek/g4.vzdusne.cz/2016/02/05/composite_actions.md

 We begin with defining an abstract (and templated) class called `CompositeAction` that will serve as the base class for the five composite classes that are our ultimate goal.
 If you look at its definition, it's little more than a simple container that inherits from its own item type.
-The last point is very important -- it allows to use this container as if it were a single instance of the base class (which is what `G4RunManager` wants).
+The last point is very important -- it enables you to treat the container as if it were a single instance of the base class (which is what `G4RunManager` wants).

 *Note: There is no destructor to delete the action objects.
 This would come handy in most cases but would pose problems in cases where object ownership is more complex (one way out of this is to consistently use smart pointers which is a topic far beyond the scope of this document).
-Therefore, we let user deal with memory management (e.g. by letting all object die when the application is ended; usually the resulting memory leak is not a big deal.)*
+Therefore, we let the user deal with memory management (e.g. by letting all object die when the application is ended; usually the resulting memory leak is not a big deal.)*